cpp-lln-lab/CPP_BIDS/docs/installation.md

 # use git to download the code
 git submodule add https://github.com/cpp-lln-lab/CPP_BIDS.git

-# move into the folder you have just created
-cd CPP_BIDS

-# add the src folder to the matlab path and save the path
-matlab -nojvm -nosplash -r "addpath(fullfile(pwd, 'src'))"
 ```

 To get the latest commit you then need to update the submodule with the